bytecodealliance/wasmtime/cranelift/docs/ir.rst

 It's also possible to obtain the address of a stack slot, which can be used in :ref:`unrestricted loads and stores <memory>`.

-.. autoinst:: stack_addr

-The :inst:`stack_addr` instruction can be used to macro-expand the stack access instructions before instruction selection::
+The `stack_addr` instruction can be used to macro-expand the stack access instructions before instruction selection::

     v0 = stack_load.f64 ss3, 16